-What is a pre-purchase inspection
+What is a Pre-Purchase Inspection

-The objective of the Pre-Purchase Inspection is to have an understanding of the situation of the property so as not to overpay, negotiate with the seller and know what repairs may be needed
+“The objective of the Pre-purchase Inspection is to have knowledge of the property’s situation so as not to pay too much, to negotiate with the seller and to know what repairs may be needed”

-What does it consist of
+What does it consist of?

-What will the customer get
+What will the customer get?